Innmind/Immutable/docs/MAP.md

 # `Map`

-A map is an unordered list of pair of elements, think of it like an associative array or a `array<T, S>` in the [Psalm](http://psalm.dev) nomenclature.
+A map is an unordered list of pair of elements, think of it like an associative array or an `array<T, S>` in the [Psalm](http://psalm.dev) nomenclature.
 But with the added benefit that the keys can be of any type, even objects!

 ## `::of()`